FsB99/phpdeskapp/README.md

 php builder.php -a phar
 ```

-To build phar to into exe files, run cli
+Then to build the phar to into exe files, run cli

 ```php
 php builder.php -a exe